Table of Contents

 The repeat coursework rules only apply to undergraduate students.
 Repeating a course can also impact your Satisfactory Academic Progress status (SAP).
 All grades count for SAP and all hours attempted and earned count as well.
 PLEASE NOTE: If you have questions regarding your courses and repeat coursework, please contact your financial aid counselor.
 The rules for repeat coursework are quite complex and your individual situation will need to be reviewed.

-Per federal regulation KSU is required to prorate a dependent or independent undergraduate student's annual Stafford loan limits, when they are enroll in one semester and will graduate in the same academic year.
+Per federal regulation KSU is required to prorate a dependent or independent undergraduate student's annual Stafford loan limits, when they are enrolled in one semester and will graduate in the same academic year.
 This mostly will affect students that will graduate from their program of study at the end of the fall term.

 Loan Proration Formula: